jdfekete/d3-eplusm/README.md

 npm i d3-eplusm
 ```

-You can also use it directly from `unpkg.com` by adding this line on your html file (see `examples/ticks-cdn.html`):
+You can also use it directly from `unpkg.com` by adding this line to your HTML file (see `examples/ticks-cdn.html`):

 ``` html
 <script type="module">